bbauska/JS-svg/README.md

   ...
 });
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-5d">3.5d Lines, Polylines, and Polygons</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-If you need to draw a simple straight line from one point to another, you'd use the line element.
+<p>If you need to draw a simple straight line from one point to another,
+you'd use the line element.
 It requires two sets of coordinates: x1 and y1 to define the initial position and x2 and y2 to define the endpoint.
-It also requires the stroke to be defined (as it is a line after all).
+It also requires the stroke to be defined (as it is a line after all).</p>

 <pre>
 // <i>The humble line.</i>